concourse/concourse/CONTRIBUTING.md

 is to run each package in parallel, so tests that allocate ports for test servers and such will collide with each other.

+#### Running elm tests

+You can run `yarn test` from the root of the repo or `elm-test` from the `web/elm` directory.
+They are pretty snappy so you can comfortably run the whole suite on every change.

 ### Running the acceptance tests (`testflight`)

 The `testflight` package contains tests that run against a real live Concourse.